Can our democracy work?

 - A moment of individual awakening occurs in seeing that we think – a moment some call seeing Possibility.

-- More common is that we wake-up in stages, insight by insight.
+- More common is that we wake up in stages, insight by insight.

-- Until a certain moment of awakening, we will continue to experience our thinking – whatever it is – as ‘the true reality’ rather than as ‘our personal, limited and limiting reality’ – ‘our undemocratic reality’ – ‘my life is all about me and mine reality’ – ‘to hell with the common good reality’ or the old one, ‘father knows best reality’.
+- Until a particular moment of awakening, we will continue to experience our thinking – whatever it is – as ‘the true reality’ rather than as ‘our personal, limited and limiting reality’ – ‘our undemocratic reality’ – ‘my life is all about me and mine reality’ – ‘to hell with the common good reality’ or the old one, ‘father knows best reality’.

 - As we awaken, we recognise what we are thinking in each moment.
 The contribution of this recognition to us and our relationships evolves.
 It represents our degree of awareness of the experience we are creating in each moving moment.
 Some call this our ‘level of consciousness’.

 - Although self-evident from the previous point, it bears repeating in a slightly different way.
-To the degree that we understand that we are creating our reality via our thinking in each moment – we are conscious of the fact we are creating – a good, bad, OK, or indifferent reality.
+To the degree that we understand that we are creating our reality via our thinking in each moment – we are conscious of the fact we are creating – a good, bad, ok, or indifferent reality.
 A reality that is self-serving or one, at least, intended to be in service to the common good.

 - It follows that the quality of our democracy will always reflect the sum of our collective understanding of the Thought-created nature of the human experience – either seeing life through eyes of impossibility or seeing through eyes of Possibility.

-- Regardless of the current, collective level of understanding, we each hold the potential to see Possibility and become more conscious – more aware of the common good.
+- Regardless of the current collective level of understanding, we each hold the potential to see Possibility and become more conscious – more aware of the common good.

-- If enough of us were to see into the realm of Possibility we would, therefore, be capable of:
+- If enough of us were to see into the realm of Possibility, we would, therefore, be capable of:

 - creating a system of government that works for the common good